pfn/keepasshttp/README.md

 Perry has tested KeePassHttp with Mono 2.6.7 and it appears to work well.
 With Mono 2.6.7 and a version of KeePass lower than 2.20 he could not get the plgx file to work on linux.
-If the plgx file does also not work for you, you can try the two DLL files KeePassHttp.dll and Newtonsoft.Json.dll from directory [mono](https://github.com/pfn/keepasshttp/tree/master/mono) which should work for you.
+If the plgx file does also not work for you, you can try the DLL files KeePassHttp.dll, Mono.Net.HttpListener.dll, Mono.Security.dll, and Newtonsoft.Json.dll from directory [mono](mono) which should work for you.

 With newer versions of Mono and KeePass it seems that the plgx file works pretty fine.
 More information about it are contained in the following experience report.